 - For Day Camp ages 10-15, the ratio is 1 counselor to every 10 campers.

-We hire every seasonal staff member as if they were caring for our own children and provide intense training to prepare them for service.
+We hire every seasonal staff member as if they were caring for our own children and provide careful training to prepare them for service.
 All Day and Overnight Staff undergo a rigorous screening process including an application with references, an interview, plus state and national criminal background checks.
-Each team member completes a 10-day training and orientation program that encompasses all aspects of camp life and covers the ACA requirements for staff readiness.
+Each team member completes a week training and orientation program that encompasses all aspects of camp life and covers the ACA requirements for staff readiness.

 At Camp Orchard Hill we plan every activity with your child’s safety in mind.
 In the unlikely event that he or she requires medical attention while at camp, COH is prepared with a registered nurse on duty 24/7, certified lifeguards, and staff certified in CPR and First Aid.